 👍Starting salaries are generally higher.
 They come with other financial benefits such as a cooperative, an annual bonus equivalent to one month’s salary, and so on.
 Large companies also offer collective benefits such as holiday vouchers, lunch vouchers, or a concierge service.

 👎 You often get locked into a well-defined pay structure that is based on your qualifications.
 Even the best negotiators have to play within that framework and so you will have to as well.

 👍Personal involvement pays off.
 Startups can offer shares or stock options so you have a stake in the business.
 This could turn out to be a really good deal if things ever really take off and the company increases its equity.

 👎 A startup is less financially blessed, so starting salaries are not great despite the need for considerable personal investment.
-Working at a startup means that you are signing up to something that might not work, therefore job security is far from guaranteed.
+Working at a startup means that you are signing up for something that might not work, therefore job security is far from guaranteed.

 4. The atmosphere

 👍Your days are pre-planned and there are schedules that you must stick to.
 Coffee breaks with colleagues are sacred.
 These will give you the opportunity to interact with a wide range of employees who might have been at the company or in their profession for a while.
 Seminars and team-building activities are a regular occurrence and will give you the chance to get to know your colleagues outside of work, without you having to merge your private life with your professional one.